Epiphan & Drivers Kit | TVPLAY Hardware

 This is useful for storing and transporting recordings, and also provides a form of backup in case the live stream has problems.

-Expansion compartment for one user-supplied M.2 SATA SSD supplied by the user.
+Expansion compartment for a user-supplied M.2 SATA SSD.

-The M.2 SSD SATA is a type of storage that uses the SATA interface.
-The SSD must be provided by the user, which means that it is not included with the purchase of the device and must be purchased separately.
+M.2 SATA SSD is a type of storage that uses the SATA interface.
+The SSD must be provided by the user, which means it is not included with the purchase of the device and must be purchased separately.

 The Pearl Nano automatically formats the SSD using the EXT4 format for the Ubuntu operating system the first time you turn on the device.